arunsharma8osdd/covidpred/README.md

 **Question.
 How to validate trained models on external validation dataset?**

-**Answer.** The user has to supply the validation set images as provided in "validation_set.zip" directory (the names of these validation dataset images directories should be as given in validation python scripts) and run the following command:
+**Answer.** The user has to supply the validation set images as provided in "external_validation_dataset_I" and "external_validation_dataset_II" directory (the names of these validation dataset images directories should be as given in validation python scripts) and run the following command:

 **I) To validate 120 degree rotated images (24 epochs based) model:**